ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 ## References

 1. <a id="esser2021vqgan">Esser, P., Rombach, R. and Ommer, B.</a>, 2021.
 Taming transformers for high-resolution image synthesis.
 In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 12873-12883).
+1. <a id="mnih2014neural">Mnih, A. and Gregor, K.</a>, 2014, June.
+Neural variational inference and learning in belief networks.
+In International Conference on Machine Learning (pp. 1791-1799).
+PMLR.
+1. <a id="oord2017discrete">Oord, A.V.D., Vinyals, O. and Kavukcuoglu, K.</a>, 2017.
+Neural discrete representation learning. arXiv preprint arXiv:1711.00937.
-2. <a id="radford2021clip">Radford, A., Kim, J.W., Hallacy, C., Ramesh, A., Goh, G., Agarwal, S., Sastry, G., Askell, A., Mishkin, P., Clark, J. and Krueger, G.</a>, 2021.
+1. <a id="radford2021clip">Radford, A., Kim, J.W., Hallacy, C., Ramesh, A., Goh, G., Agarwal, S., Sastry, G., Askell, A., Mishkin, P., Clark, J. and Krueger, G.</a>, 2021.
 Learning transferable visual models from natural language supervision. *arXiv preprint arXiv:2103.00020*.
+1. <a id="salakhutdinov2009boltzmann">Salakhutdinov, R. and Hinton, G., 2009</a>, April.
+Deep boltzmann machines.
+In Artificial intelligence and statistics (pp. 448-455).
+PMLR.

 ## Footnotes

 [^1]: You might see VQGAN-CLIP being written as CLIP-VQGAN, CLIP+VQGAN, or VQGAN+CLIP.
 The order doesn't matter and the dash symbol isn't an operation.
 They're all the same thing.
+[^2]: It may not be how we perceive the world around us, but it may be how we *sense* it.
+Note that our eyes are composed of [*cone cells*](https://en.wikipedia.org/wiki/Cone_cell) that respond differently to different wavelengths.